Skip to content

 Why LASIK Is Risky in Keratoconus

-You can discuss this with Dr. Shaarawy at your consultation, where a thorough corneal evaluation will rule out keratoconus before LASIK is considered.
+This is worth discussing with Dr. Shaarawy at your consultation, where a thorough corneal evaluation will rule out keratoconus before LASIK is considered.

 How Is Keratoconus Diagnosed?